Axcelis Technologies (NASDAQ:ACLS) Releases Q2 2024 Earnings Guidance

-Axcelis Technologies (NASDAQ:ACLS – Get Free Report) issued an update on its second quarter 2024 earnings guidance on Tuesday morning.
+Axcelis Technologies (NASDAQ:ACLS – Get Free Report) updated its second quarter 2024 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of 1.380- for the period, compared to the consensus estimate of 1.300.
 The company issued revenue guidance of $252.0 million-, compared to the consensus revenue estimate of $244.7 million.
 Axcelis Technologies also updated its Q2 guidance to above $1.38 EPS.

-In related news, Director John T. Kurtzweil sold 1,200 shares of the business’s stock in a transaction on Monday, May 20th.
-The shares were sold at an average price of $114.42, for a total transaction of $137,304.00.
-Following the completion of the transaction, the director now directly owns 33,146 shares in the company, valued at $3,792,565.32.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Corporate insiders own 1.14% of the company’s stock.
+In other Axcelis Technologies news, Director John T. Kurtzweil sold 1,200 shares of the company’s stock in a transaction on Monday, May 20th.
+The stock was sold at an average price of $114.42, for a total value of $137,304.00.
+Following the transaction, the director now owns 33,146 shares of the company’s stock, valued at $3,792,565.32.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Company insiders own 1.14% of the company’s stock.

 About Axcelis Technologies